yangfreezy/shoezilla-ecommerce-store/README.md

 - React.js, JavaScript (ES6), CSS3, Styled Components
 - Create React App for config
 - Zappos API for data
-- Context API for state management
+- Context API + localStorage for state and cache
 - Zeit for hosting
 - Jest and Enzyme for testing